Tinkerforge/doc/en/source/Kits/InternetOfThings/InternetOfThings.rst

 The *Starter Kit: Internet of Things* offers an easy access into the world of the Internet of Things.
-It allows to control many devices over the internet.
+It allows to control many devices over the Internet.
 For that the kit is equipped with a :ref:`Remote Switch Bricklet <remote_switch_bricklet>`.
 It can be used to remotely control 433MHz mains switches, dimmers and home automation components.
 You can find a :ref:`list of supported actuators <remote_switch_supported_devices>`